 This handwritten document relays the names of child survivors living in a JDC-supported children’s home in Warsaw whom JDC helped move to France pending permanent resettlement elsewhere.
 In the postwar years, JDC supported 32 children’s homes in France which maintained several thousand children.
 Information on this list includes names, birthplace and birth date.

 Departures from Europe, 1947-1953

-After World War II, JDC’s Emigration Service, with offices throughout Europe, provided assisted thousands of Jews to emigrate to North and South America, Palestine/Israel, and Australia, or to resettle elsewhere within Europe.
+After World War II, JDC’s Emigration Service, with offices throughout Europe, assisted thousands of Jews to emigrate to North and South America, Palestine/Israel, Australia, and South Africa or to resettle elsewhere within Europe.
 These lists are regularly issued memoranda of the Emigration Service, detailing information on those who had departed Europe, including the originating JDC office, name, destination, and ship name where relevant.

 - Departures from France, 1947 (PDF 19 MB)

 - Departures from Other Countries, 1947 (PDF 9.9 MB)

 - Departures in 1949 (PDF 34 MB)

 Jewish Students in Poland Receiving Scholarship Assistance, 1948 (PDF 21.3 MB)

 This list details Jewish students receiving scholarships to university, based on merit and need.
 These scholarships were awarded by the Central Committee of Jews in Poland with funds received from the Central British Fund (now World Jewish Relief).
 JDC participated in the selection committee and provided logistical support.